blog.x-e.ro / notes: page 1 of 8

 arch linux

-lab :: install guide
+linux :: install guide

 this is my arch linux install guide. it's not meant to replace the beginners guide or the install guide, but act as a quick overview of exactly what the install process entails. hopefully this will encourage those intimidated by the terminal only install process.